KaiAragaki/tidyestimate/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Updated a README link that produces a NOTE (former repository name --> current repository name)
+* Updated another README link that produces a NOTE.

 ## Test environments